mobileticket/vals-schemata/docs/vals-data-spec.md

 In addition to valid zone, the ticket's validity time is controlled in relation to the current time.

-Not valid ticket is signalled with “Bad Read” on the scanner, typically a flashing red light and a angry signal.
+Not valid ticket is signalled with "Bad Read" on the scanner, typically a flashing red light and a angry signal.
 Valid ticket can be signalled in two different ways.
-If the traveller category is one (1) adult (= normal) “Good read” is signalled, typically a green flash and a happier signal on the buzzer.
-All other valid tickets are signalled with “Good other”, same audio as “Good read” but with more colours on the lights besides green.
+If the traveller category is one (1) adult (= normal) "Good read" is signalled, typically a green flash and a happier signal on the buzzer.
+All other valid tickets are signalled with "Good other", same audio as "Good read" but with more colours on the lights besides green.
 The drivers monitor has the same visual signals.

 ## Driver's monitor